univention/univention-portal/frontend/README.md

 ```

+## Project setup: Initial steps

+The following steps are typically a one-off operation which have to be done once
+after having a fresh clone of the repository.

+### Prepare the environment file

+Have a look at `.env.local_example`.
+Copy it to `.env.local`.
+Or copy
+`.env.production` instead.

+### Be aware of potential feature toggles

+Some features may be disabled by default if they are still in ongoing
+development.
+Take a close look into `.env.local_example`.

+When we use build time feature toggles, then we prefix those variables with
+`VUE_APP_FEATURE` and explain them in `.env.local_example`.

 ## Container based project setup -- experimental

 The container based project setup is in active development.
 It's main focus is